 Blend together sour cream, sugar, and coconut.

-Separate 1 cup of the mixture and place in a separate bow.
+Separate 1 cup of the mixture and place it in a separate bow.
 Refrigerate both portions overnight

 The next day, prepare cake mix according to package directions and bake in two 8″ or 9″ round cake pans.